The Communist Party of Bolivia

 In ’66 Che Guevara, the Cuban based revolutionary, had planned to wage a guerilla war against Rene Barrientos, the dictator ruling Bolivia with an iron fist.

 While the PCB at first pledged to support him in this endeavor, suspicions grew around Guevara when he arrived.
 Not wanting to associate themselves with untrustworthy causes, the party did not participate in Guevara’s campaign against Barrientos.
 Guevara went on alone instead to form a separate organization, the National Liberation Army.
 When democracy was finally restored to Bolivia in the 1980’s, the PCB carried on, and remained a minor party.
 It lost its recognition as an official political party in 2003.
-They never had any fun playing casino games and kept focusing on the promotion of communism.

 For those of you who have a slim grasp of politics, I will go on to outline what communism is, and a little about the concept ad where it began.
 Basically, Communism is the notion that we should exist in a class free-there would be no upper or lower classes, no difference between a dish washer and an industrial engineer- society, with all distribution of wealth and goods being equal.
 This ideology made a large mark on the history of the 20th century in the form of the rivalry between the socialist world (countries lead by Communist parties) and the western world (countries lead by Liberal Democratic Governments) which culminated in a cold war between the Eastern Bloc and the Free World.

 Marxists (those who follow the thoughts of Karl Marx) believe that communism is a stage in the historical development of society that will inevitably come about as the people work together to produce an abundance of material wealth.